Formal EEO Complaint Process for Federal Employment Cases

 Upon application by the complainant and in such circumstances as the court may deem just, the court may appoint an attorney for such complainant and may authorize the commencement of the action without the payment of fees, cost, or security.

-If you qualify financially, the U.S. District Court may appoint a free attorney for you.
+If you qualify financially, the U.S. District Court may appoint a free (pro bono) attorney for you.
 Consult with the Court Clerk when you file a law suit at a U.S. District Court.

 Disclaimer: All information contained in this page is subject to change and updates.
 EEO 21, LLC, is not responsible for any errors or misrepresentation.